 - A literature review.
 This review provides the theoretical background for the VIA project.
 It summarises important European and international policy information on the topic and sets out key research knowledge from the past 20 years.
 The review’s key findings highlight important considerations for involving learners and families more systematically in educational decision-making at all levels.

 - An online toolkit.
 The toolkit provides guidance on how to act upon and truly embed learner and family voices in decision-making.
 It includes main principles and specific step-by-step guidelines, approaches, tools, methodologies, innovative practices and direction to action.
 It also presents examples from Agency member countries, showing practical ways of involving learners and families.

-- A 10-page summary report summarising the project’s rationale, methodology and the main project outcomes.
+- A final report summarising the project’s rationale, methodology and the main project outcomes.

 - An infographic conveying the project’s key messages.